 Breakfast – The first meal of our day is served within a half hour of opening time.
 We understand that parents are busy getting ready and getting out the door, and often don’t have the time to make a healthy breakfast.
 As this is the most important meal of the day, we always serve a fresh fruit like bananas, melon or strawberries, hot oatmeal or cold cereal and wheat pancakes.
 We also have eggs once a week with hash browned potatoes.
 All breakfast meals are served with fresh squeezed juice or organic milk.

 Lunch – We have a lot of opportunity with lunch to provide kids with a healthy meal that they love.
-We try and keep it to finger foods, and have gotten very good at using an air oil less deep fryer for things like chicken nuggets, fish sticks and even fried chicken drumsticks.
+We try and keep it to finger foods, and have gotten very good at using a no-oil “deep fryer” for things like chicken nuggets, fish sticks and even fried chicken drumsticks.
 This kind of deep fryer crisps the food on the outside, without the use of fatty cooking oil.
+We ended up doing our research and found a great one on CrispyandGolden.com.
 Raw vegetables like chopped salad or carrots is the accompaniment along with a slice of bread and organic yogurt for dessert.
 In place of yogurt we will sometimes serve a fresh fruit or for a real treat, organically made brownies.

 Snacks – Kids eat best when allowed to graze during the day, which is why we have two snack periods; one in the morning at one in the afternoon.
 We serve sugar free juices, raisins, dry cereals and crackers with peanut butter.
 One of our counselors is also very good at making home made trail mix, which the kids always look forward to.